Bucknell's new bachelor of science program crosses academic boundries to prepare students for careers in medicine, research.Read More

 Bucknell's physics majors participate in nearly all of the faculty's research activities.

 Physics majors can spend a summer, semester or year abroad through one of the University's own Bucknell "in" programs or through one of many approved programs across the globe.
-Recently, physics students have studied in:
+Recently, physics students have studied in Australia, London, Scotland and Spain.

 Recently, physics majors have interned at the following organizations: